 Michell Egan-Bitran, Vice Chairperson

 Michelle was born and raised in Otepoti/Dunedin and now lives in Tāmaki Makaurau/Auckland with her three daughters.
 She is a researcher, social worker, and advocate with about 25 years’ experience working within govt, NGOs and independent entities.
 This includes in leadership and senior roles as Principal Advisor and faith leadership team member at the Abuse in Care Royal Commission of Inquiry, as a staff member and researcher at the University of Auckland Social Work faculty, and as a Senior Advisor at the Office of the Children’s Commissioner.
-Michelle currently has two roles, the first as the Programme Advisor NZ and Pacific at Family for Every Child, a global, member-led alliance of local civil society organisations working on children’s care and protection.
-Michelle is a Consultant at Safeguarding Children New Zealand.
+Michelle currently has two roles, the first as the Children’s Rights and Equity Lead at the Foundation for Equity and Research New Zealand.
+She is also a consultant at Family for Every Child.
 She completed her doctoral thesis in 2022, titled “Gremlin of Silence: Exploring the New Zealand Catholic, Methodist and Presbyterian Institutional Responses to Interpersonal Violence.
 What is helping and hindering the development of their responses and how can their respective responses be improved.

 Screen Shot 2021-09-28 at 8.19.47 PM.png